merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 done < <(ls 03_CONTIGS/)
 ```

-That file should have a line for all 2,893 samples in it (plus a line for the header), if everything went well in the workflows above.
+Since both workflows should have deposited contigs databases in the folder at `02_METAGENOME_PROCESSING/03_CONTIGS/` (unless you changed the output directory in the config files), the above loop simply lists a path for every database in that folder.
+Ultimately, the external genomes file at `02_METAGENOME_PROCESSING/ALL_METAGENOME_DBS.txt` should have a line for all 2,893 samples in it (plus a line for the header), if everything went well (i.e., no unresolved errors in the workflows).

 If you decided to follow a different file naming and organization strategy than the one used above, that is fine.
 Where the files are on your computer does not matter for following the remainder of this workflow, as long as you prepare a file for yourself that describes the correct paths to each sample's read files and contigs database.